 Find and Instructor in your area

 K9 Nose Work® is rapidly growing in all parts of the country.
 You can fine certified instructors in most states.
-Click here for an up to date listing by State.
 Not all regions have instructors who have completed the certification process.
 However, many people in your area are enrolled in the instructor program and have demonstrated their commitment to learning how to teach K9 Nose Work® as developed by the founders of the sport.
 These teachers will be designated as ANWI™ which stands for Associate K9 Nose Work® Instructor.
-A listing of both types of instructors can be found here:
+A listing of both types of instructors can be found here: Find an instructor in your area.

 Farmdogs that Participate in K9 Nose Work®